 Most of the non-Pinelands portions of Evesham Township are located in Planning Areas 1, 2 or 3.
-The PA 3 Area is in the northeast part of the Township.
+A portion of the northeast part of the Township, along Sharp Road, is designated PA-3 but this area that is experiencing development pressure, and much of the non-Pinelands lands in Evesham have been developed.
+Moreover, the area is directly south of a PA-2 Area in adjoining portions of Mount Laurel Township.
+This Master Plan recommends that all of the lands in Evesham's northeastern corner be designated PA-2 in the State Plan.
 The Planning Area changes in Evesham from the previous plan include two areas that have been designated as Parks and Natural Areas (the Muselin Farm Tract and Hamilton-Georgetown Tract), and a portion of Planning Area 2 that has been redesignated as Planning Area 5, Environmentally Sensitive.
 This area is north of the Pinelands Management Area and is largely wetlands.
-These areas are shown on the Preliminary State Development and Redevelopment Plan and State Policy Map on the previous page.
+The Preliminary State Development and Redevelopment Plan and State Policy Map, as previously proposed by the Office of Smart Growth is shown above.

-2 Office of Smart Growth
+&lt;sup>2 Office of Smart Growth